metricswave/backend/content/collections/documentation/documentation.md

 Services are different applications that you can connect and integrate inside MetricsWave to share events as you want.

+- [Stripe](/documentation/services/stripe): Connect your Stripe account to sync all your charges and payments automatically.
 - [Telegram](/documentation/services/telegram): Connect a Telegram Channel or Group to receive notifications there.